TimCares/MasterThesis/docs/thesis/experiments/transformer_shre.typ

 Based on this intuition, the classification head is not meant to output representations of the image or text, but only to predict the ImageNet-1K classes.
 It outputs logits for each class, and not a representation as used in retrieval tasks.
 Therefore, it is not meant to be used for alignment and retrieval tasks.
-Because of this, the classification head can be discared after training, as it is not needed for retrieval or any other downstream task anymore.
+Because of this, the classification head can be discarded after training, as it is not needed for retrieval or any other downstream task anymore.
 It is only used during training to provide the student with guidance from the teacher.

 We remove the contrastive loss from the intermediate linear layer (linear \#1) of the shared Transformer layer, as